-Make sure its right for your business
+Make sure it is right for your business

 Whatever you decide to do, just ensure it is right for your business.
 Don’t get pushed into a corner you don’t like or bullied into a decision.

-Your business needs to succeed and you need to be happy with how that will be taken forward.
+Your business needs to succeed, and you need to be happy with how that will be taken forward.
 If you don’t understand, ask for explanations, if your goals don’t feel achievable then question them.